Can and do guitar cables cause buzzing? For this question, I reached out to the people from Yorkville.

 Through the use of a power conditioner, one can actually eliminate the interfering signals from other devices used on the same circuit, including dimmer switches, stage lights, and so on.

-A Furman PST-8 Power Station is an example of a power conditioner, which essentially uses circuit technology to ensure that your gig and setup uses clean and filtered AC power.
+A Furman PST-8 Power Station (from Amazon) is an example of a power conditioner, which essentially uses circuit technology to ensure that your gig and setup uses clean and filtered AC power.

 This has the effect of actually reducing noise and ensuring the use of great power and performance from one’s gear.
 According to Sweetwater, power strips actually wear out over the course of a few years, but before they’re thrown in the trash, they end up producing erratic and low-quality power.